-Severe protein allergies are rare, and you may need to educate your insurer about why you are entitled to reimbursement.
+You may need to educate your insurer about servere protein allergies and why you are entitled to reimbursement.
 Below are some tools that will help you make your case.

 Exempt Infant Formula: